jpdur7729/SpotImports/Readme.md

 |        |                       |

-But in some cases, it might be required to present the Exchange Rates against a different Base Currency from the one provided by the Source An example could be:
+But in some cases, it might be required to present the Exchange Rates against a different Base Currency from the one provided by the Source

+An example could be:

--   Source = MAS // Base Currency = USD
+-   Source = MAS // required Base Currency = USD

-A triangulation needs to be added in order to transform the SGD/VND provided into the required USD/VND In a similar way the SGD/USD provided is replaced by the USD/SGD
+A triangulation needs to be added in order to transform the SGD/VND provided into the required USD/VND.
+In a similar way the SGD/USD provided is replaced by the USD/SGD

 ### Not yet required